KhalisIncubator/MyPothi/docs/docs/intro_docs/development.md

 This document is for developers interested in helping out the development of this app.
 If you wish to contribute in other ways, please see the Contributing page.

 ## Overview
-This `React Native` project is setup using the `react-native-cli` and the react native `typescript template`.
+This [React Native](https://github.com/facebook/react-native) project is setup using the [react-native-cli](https://github.com/react-native-community/cli) and the react native [typescript template](https://github.com/react-native-community/react-native-template-typescript/tree/master/template).

 MacOS is recommended for developing this application, as you will then have access to XCode and Android studio.
 While developing this application, it is recommended that you use the XCode simulator, as it is faster and less strenuous than the Android Studio counterpart.